 The hands’ qi sphere is one of those things that is taught in the beginning that then shows up repeatedly, in various ways, throughout intermediate and advanced development.
-It’s simple, immediately accessible yet has depth.
+It is simple, immediately accessible, yet has depth.

-While much could later be said about the theory and progression of the sphere, I find that the most important guidelines for beginners are the simplest: 1.
-Feel it and 2.
-Enjoy.
+While much could later be said about the theory and progression of the sphere, I find that – for beginners – the most important is the simplest: get a feel for it, enjoy.
+Feel free to experiment with hand positions side-by-side, top n’ bottom.
 The benefits are largely built-in and emerge naturally as a result of practice, even while knowing next-to-no theory.
-Especially for beginners, it’s important not overwhelm your self with many parts.
-Over time the very simplest gets you a long way.
+Especially for beginners, it’s important not overwhelm your self with too many parts: simplest establishes foundation.

 Sifu Matsuo’s Kuan Yin Magnetic Qigong (KYMQ)

-I learned qi sphere work from Sifu Matsuo’s excellent Kuan Yin Magnetic Qigong 1hr20min video.
-However, there is enough to get you started in a short 2 minute section (from 1m26s through 3m22s) of this 9 minute KYMQ preview video:
+I learned qi sphere work from Sifu Matsuo’s excellent Kuan Yin Magnetic Qigong video.
+The 9 minute KYMQ preview video, below, contains fully applicable instruction as well as hints of larger topics.

 Hands’ Sphere Activates Core